dsdunn/vue_studies/README.md

 First, make sure Docker is installed and running.

-Once you have downloaded and unzipped this repository, create the docker image by runing this command from your terminal in the unzipped directory:
+Once you have cloned this repository, create the docker image by runing this command from your terminal in the cloned directory:

 `docker build -t developer-sample-task . `

 To create and run the docker container (**replacing ONLY the capitalized words in the command**):

-`docker run -v \INSERT/PATH/TO/THE/CODE/DIRECTORY:/app -v /app/node_modules -p 8081:8080 --rm developer-sample-task `
+`docker run -v \INSERT/PATH/TO/THE/CLONED/DIRECTORY:/app -v /app/node_modules -p 8081:8080 --rm developer-sample-task `

 Ignore npm warnings for dependencies